arangodb/docs/3.10/analyzers.md

 - `geopoint`: breaks up a JSON object describing a coordinate into a set of indexable tokens

-The following table compares the Analyzers for text processing:
+The following table compares the Analyzers for **text processing**:

 Analyzer  /  Capability                   | Tokenization | Stemming | Normalization | _N_-grams
 :----------------------------------------:|:------------:|:--------:|:-------------:|:--------: